ly-paravano/ABM/FinalProject.md

 ![](images/TrueODMatrix.png)

 With the above information we were able to create migration graphics.
 Thicker lines indicate more migration between the two boroughs.
-As we can see in Figure 1.3 and Figure 1.4, distance between boroughs does not seem to affect migration.

 #### Figure 1.3: Migration Graphic of London boroughs

 ![](images/VornoiLondon.png)